Get Involved: Become a Volunteer

 What Makes an Effective Volunteer?

-• Commitment to participate actively in all scheduled meetings and conference calls
+• Commitment to participate actively in all scheduled meetings

 • Dedication to furthering FICP's goals and objectives